FemiofAfrica/minimalist-finance-hub/README.md

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

-# EvryFin - Minimalist Finance Hub
+# Kpege - Follow your money

-Welcome to the an AI-powered, minimalist finance tracking application.
+Welcome to Kpege, an AI-powered, minimalist finance tracking application.
 This app aims to simplify personal finance management through an intuitive interface and intelligent features.

 ## Default Account Implementation